lucasdietrich/micrium-os3-qemu-arm-demo/readme.md

 <inf udp_client> NetSock_RxDataFrom succeeded
 ...
 ```
-- In parallelel you can try to flood the application with `ping 192.0.2.3 -i 0.002`
+- In parralel you can try to flood the application with `ping 192.0.2.3 -i 0.002`

 **Test TCP client**:
 - TODO

 **Debug**:
+- You will need *cortex-debug* (`marus25.cortex-debug`) extension for VS Code:
 - In order to debug your application, at the step `Run` instead of using command `make run`, run `make qemu` then press `F5` (if using VS Code)

 ![](./pics/micrium_qemu_lan911x_debug.png)